LEAGUE7QC/LEAGUE7QC.github.io/docs/codeofethics.md

-# Code of Ethics
+# LEAGUE7 Code of Ethics
+Below you will find the Code of Ethics for LEAGUE7, which outlines the principles and standards of behavior expected from all members of our Harry Potter: Quidditch Champions community.
 ## 1. Purpose
-LEAGUE7 Code of Ethics outlines the ethical standards and principles that all participants, including players, staff, moderators, and the leadership, must adhere to.
-This document aims to foster a positive, inclusive, and fair environment for all members of the league.
+This Code of Ethics outlines the standards of behavior expected from all members of LEAGUE7, including players, staff, moderators, and leadership.
+Our goal is to create a fun, fair, and inclusive environment for competitive Quidditch Champions gameplay.
 ## 2. Principles

-### 2.1 Integrity
+### 2.1 Fair Play
-All participants are expected to act with honesty, integrity, and transparency in their dealings within the league.
-Participants should avoid any actions that could be perceived as dishonest, deceitful, or misleading.
+- Members must play by the rules of Quidditch Champions and LEAGUE7.
+- Cheating, hacking, or exploiting game bugs is strictly prohibited.

 ### 2.2 Respect
-Participants must treat all individuals within the league with respect, dignity, and courtesy, regardless of their role, team affiliation, or personal characteristics.
-Harassment, discrimination, or hate speech of any kind will not be tolerated.
+- Treat all members with respect, regardless of skill level, team affiliation, or personal characteristics.
+- Harassment, hate speech, and excessive trash talk are not allowed.
+- Be a good sport in victory and defeat.

-### 2.3 Fairness
+### 2.3 Integrity
-Participants are expected to uphold the principles of fair play and sportsmanship in all league activities.
-Cheating, exploiting, or any form of unfair advantage is strictly prohibited.
+- Be honest in your interactions within the league.
+- Report bugs or exploits to league staff instead of using them for personal gain.
+- Uphold the spirit of fair competition.

-### 2.4 Responsibility
+### 2.4 Community
-Participants should take responsibility for their actions and decisions within the league.
-Any mistakes or errors should be promptly acknowledged and addressed.

-### 2.5 Confidentiality
-Participants must respect the privacy and confidentiality of sensitive league information, such as personal player details or private league discussions.
-Confidential information should only be shared with the explicit permission of the individuals involved.
+- Contribute positively to the LEAGUE7 community.
+- Help new players and share knowledge to improve the overall level of play.
+- Participate in league events and discussions constructively.

 ## 3. Conflicts of Interest

 ### 3.1 Definition
-A conflict of interest arises when a participant's personal or professional interests interfere with their ability to act in the best interests of the league.
+A conflict of interest occurs when a member's personal interests could unfairly influence their actions in the league.

 ### 3.2 Disclosure
-Participants must disclose any potential conflicts of interest to the league leadership as soon as they arise.
-This includes any personal, financial, or professional relationships that could influence their decision-making within the league.
+Members must disclose potential conflicts, such as:
+- Being involved in LEAGUE7 management while also competing
+- Having close personal relationships with members of other teams
+- Additionally, administrators and any individuals in league operational roles must disclose their involvement in other leagues or communities.

-### 3.3 Recusal
+### 3.3 Management
-Participants with conflicts of interest must recuse themselves from any decisions or actions that could be influenced by these conflicts.
-In cases where recusal is not possible, the league leadership will determine the appropriate course of action.
+- League administration will work with members to manage conflicts fairly, which may include recusal from certain decisions or matches.
+- Management of conflicts will follow the Organizational Guidelines.

 ## 4. Ethical Violations

 ### 4.1 Reporting
-Participants are encouraged to report any suspected ethical violations to the league leadership or moderators.
-Reports can be made anonymously through a designated channel, and all reports will be treated with confidentiality.
+- Report suspected rule violations or unethical behavior immediately.
+- False or malicious reports are themselves considered ethical violations.

 ### 4.2 Investigation
-All reported ethical violations will be promptly and thoroughly investigated by the league leadership or an appointed ethics committee.
-Investigations will be conducted fairly and impartially, with all relevant parties given the opportunity to present their perspectives.

-### 4.3 Consequences
-Participants found to have violated the Code of Ethics may face consequences, including warnings, suspensions, or permanent bans from the league, depending on the severity of the violation.
-Consequences will be determined by the league leadership, in consultation with the Captains' Council and the ethics committee, if applicable.
+- Reports will be investigated promptly and fairly, following the league rules & guidelines.
+- All parties involved will have a chance to present their side.

+## 5. Streaming and Content Creation
+- Members are encouraged to stream their gameplay and create content.
+- Respect the intellectual property rights of Quidditch Champions and LEAGUE7.
+- Maintain good sportsmanship in public content related to the league.

+## 6. Privacy and Data Protection
+- Respect the privacy of other members.
+- Don't share personal information of other players without their consent.

+## 7. Review and Updates
+This Code of Ethics will be reviewed and updated regularly to ensure it remains relevant and effective.
+Any changes will be communicated to all members.

-## 5. Conclusion
+## 8. Conclusion
-LEAGUE7 Code of Ethics serves as a compass for all participants, guiding our actions and decisions towards creating a fair, respectful, and inclusive gaming community.
-By upholding these principles and holding each other accountable, we can ensure the long-term success and integrity of our league.
+By following this Code of Ethics, we can ensure LEAGUE7 remains a fun, competitive, and welcoming community for all Quidditch Champions players.
+Remember, it's just a game – let's enjoy it together!